michaelneale/goose-app-maker-mcp/resources/README.md

 ## Available Resources

+## example1

+A dark mode company analysis dashboard that can be used as a template if needed

+## example2

+A richer interactive app for performance reporting (but visually basic)

 ### goose_api.js

 A JavaScript client for interacting with the Goose API.
 This client handles sending requests and processing streaming responses.